bdevz/upwork-automation/browser-automation/README.md

 # Browser Automation - Browserbase Integration and Session Management

-This module implements comprehensive Browserbase integration with advanced session management capabilities for the Upwork Automation System.
+This module implements comprehensive Browserbase integration with advanced session management capabilities for the Ardan Automation System.

 ## Overview